 To submit an offer in compromise, the taxpayer must complete a number of specific forms and provide detailed financial information, accompanied with supporting documentation.
 When the Business Law Group prepares an offer in compromise, we also perform and include appropriate legal analysis and argument, and supplemental disclosures as appropriate.
 In preparing the documents for an offer in compromise, it’s important to recognize that there are a number of hazards to avoid.
 You may be providing the IRS with all the information it needs to pursue collection activities against you, such as asset lists and values, and bank account information and amounts.
 That’s why it is important to have an experienced tax attorney assist in preparing your offer in compromise to ensure it has the greatest possibility of acceptance and to best minimize these risks and hazards.

 The amount of your offer must equal the minimum amount the IRS believes they will be able to collect from you.
 The calculation generally includes 80% of the value of your assets, plus your excess monthly income as measured over a period of either 12 or 24 months, depending on the type of offer made.

 If your offer in compromise is accepted, there are a number of things to keep in mind:

-- The IRS will keep any tax return you would otherwise be entitled to receive during the calendar year in which the offer is accepted – which can be mitigated to some degree through effective tax planning in advance;
+- The IRS will keep any tax refund you would otherwise be entitled to receive during the calendar year in which the offer is accepted – which can be mitigated to some degree through effective tax planning in advance

-- All IRS collection activities will stop while the offer in compromise is being considered, and during any periods the offer is in effect.
-However, the statute of limitations for collecting the taxes is also suspended while the offer in compromise is being considered, plus an additional year.
+- All IRS collection activities will stop while the offer in compromise is being considered and during any periods the offer in compromise is in effect.
+However, the statute of limitations for collecting the taxes is also suspended while the offer in compromise is being considered, plus an additional year

 Call the Colorado Tax Attorneys at the Business Law Group